Goitseone-Themba/rust-income-divider/README.md

-# Slint Rust Template
+# Income Divider

-A template for a Rust application that's using [Slint](https://slint.rs) for the user interface.
+A Rust application that's using [Slint](https://slint.rs) for the user interface.

 ## About